top of page

 •Dunedin can lay claim to many New Zealand firsts: the first university, first medical and dental schools, first daily newspaper and first public art gallery.

-Join us at Conference 2024 in Dunedin
+Conference 2024 in Dunedin is nearly here!

 Anne Jaquiery-Newall, Conference 2024 Convenor

-PS: The pattern for Te Wero Tuia - The Embroidery Challenge is available from p20 in the latest issue of Threads magazine, or click HERE to go to the story and pattern.
+PS: The pattern for Te Wero Tuia - The Embroidery Challenge

 bottom of page